 Meeting my wife

-Then in June, I end up at a new church community and a week or two into it, my eyes fall on this girl at a young people’s meet up.
-We didn’t speak but smiled at each other.
+Then in June, I end up at a new church community and being there a week or two, my eyes fall on this girl at a young people’s meet up.
+We didn’t speak to each other but just smiled.

 Since I was the new guy at the church, I didn’t want to give an impression that I am here for the wrong reasons.
-So I said to myself that I won’t make the first move.
+So I told myself that I won’t make the first move.

 After 3-4 weeks, as I was hanging out at the church venue, she comes and introduces herself to me.
 Wow! take that.
 We spoke to each other for 2 hours.
 And then she made me an offer that I couldn’t refuse.